hyperspacejelly/portfolio/README.md

 The site also contains a contact form that communicates with my API to send me a message directly in my inbox (that part was built using **PHPmailer**).

-All the icons used were from on [Feather Icons](https://feathericons.com/).
+All the icons used were from [Feather Icons](https://feathericons.com/).

 - **__Lucien Jély__**